Ship tied to Israeli billionaire attacked off Oman, 2 killed | Law-Order

 Satellite tracking data from MarineTraffic.com showed the vessel had been near where British officials said the attack occurred.
 However, the last signal the ship sent came early Friday morning.

+Israeli officials did not acknowledge the attack.
+Other Israel-linked ships have been targeted in recent months as well amid a shadow war between the two nations, with Israeli officials blaming the Islamic Republic for the assaults.

+Israel meanwhile has been suspected in a series of major attacks targeting Iran's nuclear programme.
+Iran also saw its largest warship recently sink under mysterious circumstances in the nearby Gulf of Oman.

-The incident comes amid heightened tensions over Iran's tattered nuclear deal and as negotiations over restoring the accord have stalled in Vienna.
-Since then-President Donald Trump unilaterally withdrew America from the accord in 2018, there have been a series of ship attacks in the region suspected to have been carried out by Tehran.
+Thursday's attack comes amid heightened tensions over Iran's tattered nuclear deal and as negotiations over restoring the accord have stalled in Vienna.
+The series of ship attacks suspected to have been carried out by Iran began a year after then-President Donald Trump unilaterally withdrew America from the accord in 2018.

+Iranian media quoted foreign press reports on Thursday's attack but did not offer anything more.
+The attack came the night after US Secretary of State Antony Blinken, speaking from Kuwait, warned Iran that talks in Vienna over the nuclear deal “cannot go on indefinitely”.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)